apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Memory Channel
 ~~~~~~~~~~~~~~

-The events are stored in a an in-memory queue with configurable max size.
+The events are stored in an in-memory queue with configurable max size.
 It's
-ideal for flow that needs higher throughput and prepared to lose the staged
+ideal for flows that need higher throughput and are prepared to lose the staged
 data in the event of a agent failures.
 Required properties are in **bold**.